 To get started:

-- log in to go to your dashboard
+- Log in and go to your dashboard.

-- click 'Create new request' and select 'Outcome'
+- Select 'Create new request' and then 'Outcome'.

-- select 'Get started' in the 'Seek proposals and quotes' box
+- Under 'Seek proposals and quotes' select 'Get started'.

 Follow the steps in the form to create your opportunity.
 Your progress is automatically saved as a draft until you publish.